 The DIY Pack is based on the materials we use in our manufacturing process so if you have to deviate from these you may need to make adjustments in terms of fixings, template measurements & quantities.

-This tube is covered in 10mm latex backed coir carpet, which is fixed using a non-toxic adhesive - we use a ready mixed Evostick Flooring Adhesive, which comes in 500ml, 1L, 2.5L & 5L sizes & you wil need between 500ml-1L depending on your tube length & how sparingly you use the glue.
+The tube is covered in 10mm thick latex backed coir carpet, which is fixed using a non-toxic adhesive - we use a ready mixed Evostick Flooring Adhesive, which comes in 500ml, 1L, 2.5L & 5L sizes & you wil need between 500ml-1L depending on your tube length & how sparingly you use the glue.

 We've tested lots of different carpet & come to the conclusion (with lots of the help from our cats) that boucle or loop pile weave is best for climbing but you can obviously try out your own materials.